shotgunsoftware/python-api/docs/cookbook/examples/svn_integration.rst

        # Send error message if valid HumanUser is not found
        else:
-           print("Unable to find valid Flow Production Tracking User with login: "+author+", Revision not created in Flow Production Tracking.")
+           print("Unable to find a valid Flow Production Tracking User with login: {}, Revision not created in Flow Production Tracking.".format(author))